 Are there any permitted exceptions to these prohibitions?

 Yes.
 The prohibition of open burning does not include the following activities, provided that, prior to burning, a permit is issued by Marion County, and all materials to be burned conform to the requirements and/or limitations specified in the permit:

 The open burning of yard debris during daylight hours on an owner's property that is more than 2 acres in size or on contiguous properties under the same ownership totaling more than 2 acres in size;

 Burning during daylight hours for disease or pest control;

 The open burning of yard debris during daylight hours on properties currently classified by the Marion County Assessor as specially assessed farm or timber properties; and

 The open burning of yard debris during daylight hours that was created by a natural disaster.

 If I qualify under an exception, where do I apply for a permit?

 The Marion County Planning Division issues Backyard Burn Permits.
 You can download a

 Backyard Burn Permit application or obtain one from the office.
 Our goal is to issue the permit the same day you apply.
-However, depending on the size and duration of your request, it may take longer.
 The application form requires the following information: